Stretching. Does it work – a critical review of evidence?

 There are injections, the best known being steroids, a powerful anti-inflammatory drug.
 Another idea comes from spinning down components of the patient’s blood and injecting it back into the foot.
 Then there are electrical devices creating shock waves to stimulate the repair of the heel pad and the band known as the plantar fascia.
 And then we have surgery which mainly focuses on releasing the fascial band through a small hole in the skin.
 Surgery for the heel spur is no longer recommended and is rarely performed by foot surgeons.

 How effective is exercise?

-Evidence suggests yes, exercise is effective, but combined, the effect of stretching exercises improves the results.
+Evidence suggests yes, exercise is effective but combined, the effect of stretching exercises improves the results.
 The market is full of inventiveness as well as products that don’t make such a difference over home exercise strategies.The term exercise is used synonymously with stretching in this article.

-In truth there are more papers on heel pain than anyone could paraphrase in a short article, but concentrating on one aspect of treatment, stretching, does this really do any good?
+In truth, there are more papers on heel pain than anyone could paraphrase in a short article, but concentrating on one aspect of treatment, stretching, does this really do any good?

 Newswire (4 Nov.
 2010) published an article based on the work of John Furia & others originally found in the Journal of Bone and Joint Surgery, a US orthopaedic paper.
-Of 102 patients 54 carried out stretching three times a day for eight weeks 65% found benefit as opposed to 29% who had received shock wave treatment.
+Of 102 patients 54 carried out stretching three times a day for eight weeks 65% were found to benefit as opposed to 29% who had received shock wave treatment.

 A current paper in Foot and Ankle Orthopaedics

-The relevance here is that many treatment strategies can be conducted in clinic under supervision.
+The relevance here is that many treatment strategies can be conducted in the clinic under supervision.
 Better quality management appears to be in the hands of the individual who can devote far more time to stretching.

 Effect on walking after treatment.
 Ioannis Agouris (2009) showed positive improvement in walking using a scientific method to analyse walking trends.